Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Learn ways to conserve water inside and outside your home.

-Leaky toilets, faucets, hose bibs, irrigation systems and appliances (e.g., dishwashers, washing machines, steam dryers, humidifiers and hot water tanks) left unfixed can waste a lot of water.
-We recommend routinely checking your home for the following kinds of leaks:
+Leaky toilets, faucets, hose bibs, irrigation systems and home appliances left unfixed can waste a lot of water.
+We recommend routinely checking your home for leaks, maintaining adequate heat, and closing your stop and waste valve when away from the premises (e.g. vacation) for extended periods of time.

 Running toilet